apache/openwhisk/docs/actions-actionloop.md

 The development procedure for ActionLoop requires the following steps:

-* building a docker image containing your target language compiler and the ActionLoop runtime
+* building a docker image containing your target language compiler and the ActionLoop runtime.
-*  writing a simple line-oriented protocol in your target language (converting a python example)
+*  writing a simple line-oriented protocol in your target language.
-* write (or just adapt the existing) a compilation script for your target language
+* writing a compilation script for your target language.
-* write some mandatory tests for your language
+* writing some mandatory tests for your language.

 To facilitate the process, there is an `actionloop-starter-kit` in the [openwhisk-devtools](https://github.com/apache/incubator-openwhisk-devtools/tree/master/actionloop-starter-kit) GitHub repository, that implements a fully working runtime for Python.
 It contains a stripped-down version of the real Python runtime (with some advanced features removed) along with guided, step-by-step instructions on how to translate it to a different target runtime language using Ruby as an example.

-In short, the starter kit process involves:
+In short, the starter kit provides templates you can adapt in creating an ActionLoop runtime for each of the steps listed above, these include :

 - checking out  the `actionloop-starter-kit` from the `incubator-openwhisk-devtools` repository
 - editing the `Dockerfile` to create the target environment for your target language.